Fight Notes: UFC Fight Night 150

 Carla Esparza and the debuting Virna Jandiroba waged a fun back-and-forth, grappling-heavy battle.
 Both women were able to take each other down, although Jandiroba was busier regardless of whatever she was in the top or bottom position.
 Still, Esparza had more overall control time and handily won a unanimous decision.
 I complain about the quality of a lot of WMMA bouts these days, but this was a genuinely good fight.

 Andrei Arlovski and Augusto Sakai put on a typically tedious heavyweight fight.
 Both exchanged 1-2 punch combinations and single leg-kicks when they weren't clinching against the cage.
 It was a woefully uneventful fight that I gave to Arlovski because he was marginally more effective in each round.
 10 years ago, I figured the twilight of Arlovski's career would be difficult to watch but for entirely different reasons.
 The judges were split, and gave the nod to Sakai; I'd be upset about their choice but this fight is something I look forward to forgetting.

 The featured prelim saw Ben Saunders look pretty good in the opening round against the debuting Takashi Sato, only to get dropped and brutally finished with ground-and-pound in the second.
 Another unfortunate loss for the veteran Saunders, who should give serious thought to retirement at this point in his career.
 Great debut for Sato, nonetheless.

 - Takashi Sato def.
-Ben Saunders by Technical Knock Out (punches) @ 1:18 of Round 2
+Ben Saunders by TKO (punches) @ 1:18 of Round 2

 - Augusto Sakai def.
 Andrei Arlovski by Split Decision (28-29, 29-28, 29-28)